natsharma/Data-Structures-Word-Search/README.md

 There are two input files.

 First file is named books.txt and contains n records.
 First record will be the focus book of analysis.
-Remaining records will be all the books for comparison to the focus book.
+Remaining records will be all the books for comparison to the focus book. <br>
-For example, if books.txt contains:
+For example, if books.txt contains: <br>
-JaneEyre.txt
+JaneEyre.txt <br>
-War_peace.txt
+War_peace.txt <br>
-Gone_with_wind.txt
+Gone_with_wind.txt <br>
-David_copperfield.txt
+David_copperfield.txt <br>

 Then the solution will compare Jane Eyre against all the following books on the list.